kent-map/kent/20c/20c-makaula-white-biography/README.md

 It was around this time that Albert joined the freemasons and is reputed to be Britain's first Black freemason [^ref27] as a member of Lewises Lodge, Ramsgate.
 In 1920, he gave a talk to the Ramsgate Brotherhood on the "Habits and Customs of his Tribe" at the Primitive Methodist Church on Queen Street, using tribal weapons and beads to illustrate his talk [^ref28] By 1921, he was living with his family at 61, Ellington Road, Ramsgate.
 His daughter Irene was running dance classes in the town.[^ref29] However, a robbery at their house, in which Irene was called as witness, as well as accusations against Claude, who was working as an auctioneer's clerk, for theft from his employers, created difficulties for the family.[^ref30] Claude was sent to Canterbury Gaol for 5 months.[^ref31]
 <param ve-map center="Q67479626" zoom="12">

-By June 1923, the Makaula Whites were living at Beech Court, Challock.[^ref32] It was whilst living here that Makaula White attended the Badlesmere Whist Drive and sang humourous songs, revealing his sociability and keeness to be part of community life.[^ref33] [Badlesmere Kentish Express - Saturday 25 October 1924] However, the sale by auction of live and dead farming stock and the effects of Beech Court Farm, Challock in October 1924 reveal that the family did not stay here long.[^ref34] Albert sold off 2 dairy cows, 2 cart horses, a young Welsh mare and foal, 85 pigs 95 sheep, 200 poultry and nearly new agricultural implements.
+By June 1923, the Makaula Whites were living at Beech Court, Challock.[^ref32] It was whilst living here that Makaula White attended the Badlesmere Whist Drive and sang humourous songs, revealing his sociability and keeness to be part of community life.[^ref33] However, the sale by auction of live and dead farming stock and the effects of Beech Court Farm, Challock in October 1924 reveal that the family did not stay here long.[^ref34] Albert sold off 2 dairy cows, 2 cart horses, a young Welsh mare and foal, 85 pigs 95 sheep, 200 poultry and nearly new agricultural implements.
 It must have been disappointing for him and his family.[^ref35]

 During the period 1925-1928, Makaula-White and Sons were running Poverest Farm in St Mary Cray.[^ref36] The Farm consisted of 2 cottages and 153 acres.[^ref37] Life at St Mary Cray was not without its challenges.
 In December 1927, Albert was taken to court after a neighbour accused Albert of letting his pigs eat his garden plants.
 The reporting of the court case reveals racial tensions as the complainant suggested that the act was deliberate and Albert replied that he believed that he was a victim of "prejudice against colour".[^ref38]
 <br><br>